-Earlier I mentioned that two of the best ways to gain retention through communication is to be true to your brand and consistent.
+Earlier we mentioned that two of the best ways to gain retention through communication is to be true to your brand and to be consistent.
 Remaining true to your company’s vision, purpose, and brand is vital in your communication.
-It allows the market to become familiar with who you are, which allows them to better understand how you can fit into their life and also how you can fit into the lives of their friends or colleagues (think referrals).
-And, you should also be consistent.
+It allows the market to become familiar with who you are, which allows them to better understand how you can fit into their life and how you can fit into the lives of their friends or colleagues (think referrals).
+You should also be consistent.
 Your impact will be diluted if you continually start and stop – commit to your strategy, set a schedule, and don’t sway from it.
 One of the most important aspects of client retention is consistency – in your customer service, in the value of your product, and in your communication.

 Need Digital Marketing Assistance?

 The simple answer is as much as possible.
 We just explained the value of being consistent, and we can’t emphasize that enough.
 You should place your company in front of your market every chance you get, but only if you can provide a superior message – think quality and quantity, not one or the other.
 You should work to find a balance that is effective for your business, where you provide a quality message as often as possible.
 This can seem daunting, but creating and maintaining a strategy will help keep you on track.